clavecoder/clavecoder.github.io/surge/trial-workation.md

 1. It's critical to plan and execute travel time to maximal effect.
    Certainly our performance as a travelling family will improve with experience.
 But we also purchased equally sized luggage that we can quickly load and unload.
-We also purchased a several sturdy insulated bags from Sam's Club to keep our food cold on the go.
+To minimize the need to shop at the last minute, we also purchased a several sturdy insulated bags from Sam's Club to keep our food cold on the go.

    My aim has been to keep driving time to under eight hours per day and only work on the road on a well traveled interstate highway.
 1. It's critical to plan around scheduled meeting times: to make sure it occurs with adequate prep time and in quiet surroundings.
 1. Consider availability of business oriented venues such as shared